From the 2015-2016 Catalog

 In today’s global society, computer literacy has become an essential skill, comparable to reading, writing, and arithmetic.
 Computer literacy at the college level means the ability to use computer-based technology in communicating, problem solving, and acquiring information.
 Upon graduation, students should have the tools necessary to evaluate and learn new technologies as they become available.

-In order to complete their education at Housatonic Community College, transfer to a four-year institution, or enter the workforce, HCC students must either complete a program-specific course showing computer literacy or successfully pass a test that shows ability to use word processing, presentation software, spreadsheets, the Internet, and email as tools to communicate and access electronic information.
+In order to complete their education at Housatonic Community College, HCC students must either complete a program-specific course showing computer literacy or successfully pass a test that shows ability to use word processing, presentation software, spreadsheets, the Internet, and email as tools to communicate and access electronic information.

 All students enrolling in an associate degree program at HCC are required to fulfill the Computer Literacy Requirement prior to graduation and are encouraged to do so within the first 12 college-level credits.